 Different toxins affect our bodies in different ways.
 Metals such as mercury, cadmium, lead, and tin affect chemical synaptic transmission in the brain and the peripheral and central nervous system.
 They have also been found to disrupt brain and cellular calcium levels and have been linked to degenerative Central Nervous System diseases, kidney diseases and osteoporosis.

-Some toxic metals also prevent the absorption of vital minerals and vitamins such as magnesium, zinc iron or Vitamin B-6 and B12.
+Facts about toxicity – some toxic metals also prevent the absorption of vital minerals and vitamins such as magnesium, zinc iron or Vitamin B-6 and B12.
 At least 20% of Americans have been found to be mineral and/or vitamin deficient, and heavy metals make this problem even worse.

 Studies have also found heavy metals to cause the production of free radicals such as superoxide ion, hydrogen peroxide, and hydroxyl radical.
 These free radicals can cause neurological and immune damage, damage your DNA and lead to chronic autoimmune conditions and diseases.